Non-Asymptotic Analysis of Tangent Space Perturbation: Experimental Results I: Validating the Theory

 In all of the presented experiments, the bound accurately tracks the behavior of the true error.
 In fact, the curves are shown to be parallel on a logarithmic scale, indicating that they differ only by multiplicative constants.
-Note also that the true bound (red) tightly tracks the true error (blue) and is tighter than our bound (green) in all cases except for the curvature-free setting.
-These observations indicate that the triangle inequalities used in bounding the norms $\|U_m^T \Delta U_n\|_F$, $m,n = \{1,2\},$ are reasonably tight but lose some cancellation that is expected when adding matrices with Gaussian entries.
+These observations further indicate that the triangle inequalities used in bounding the norms $\|U_m^T \Delta U_n\|_F$, $m,n = \{1,2\},$ are reasonably tight.
 As no matrix decompositions are needed to compute our bounds, we have efficiently tracked the tangent space recovery error.
 The dashed vertical lines in Figure \ref{fig:results} indicate the locations of the minima of the true error curve (dashed blue) and the Main Result bound (dashed green).
 In general, we see agreement of the locations at which the minima occur, indicating the scale that will yield the optimal tangent space approximation.
 The minimum of the Main Result bound falls within a range of scales at which the true recovery error is stable.
 In particular, we note that when the location of the bound's minimum does not correspond with the minimum of the true error (such as in panel (d)), the discrepancy occurs at a range of scales for which the true error is quite flat.
 In fact, in panel (d), the difference between the error at the computed optimal scale and the error at the true optimal scale is on the order of $10^{-2}$.
 Thus the angle between the computed and true tangent spaces will be less than half of a degree and the computed tangent space is stable in this range of scales.
 For a large data set it is impractical to examine every scale and one would instead most likely use a coarse sampling of scales.
 The true optimal scale would almost surely be missed by such a coarse sampling scheme.
 Our analysis indicates that despite missing the exact true optimum, we may recover a scale that yields an approximation to within a fraction of a degree of the optimum.